noaione/yuusha-shoukan-ln/sources/v03/chapter2.md

 [Isn't Miyama-senpai supposed to have an absurdly keen sense towards emotions because of his Sympathy Magic?]

-[If he can't see the difference between &lt;like&gt; and &lt;love&gt;, it would be impossible for him even if he can read their emotions...]
+[If he can't see the difference between _like_ and _love_, it would be impossible for him even if he can read their emotions...]

 The two women, who are conversing with each other with a resigned expression on their faces, are approached by Rejnhardt, who is acting as their guide.